 “Knowing when to stop PrEP can be tricky,” says Chief Medical Officer Dr. Christopher Hall.
 “Often, we reach a point when there is a lull in our sexual activity, and we think ‘do I really need PrEP?’
 While stopping PrEP 7 days following the last sexual encounter is a recommended option, you’re then susceptible to HIV risk when the next opportunity comes along, perhaps unexpectedly.
 Restarting PrEP in that instance should involve at least 7 daily doses (for anal sex risk) or 20 days (for vaginal sex).
 While 2-1-1 dosing can decrease the anal sex time window, to avoid the possible need for nPEP, folks might err on the side of continuing daily PrEP during short breaks in sexual activity, both for ease of dosing and for peace of mind.”

-For those who do have a partner or partners who are HIV positive, if the person living with HIV’s viral load is low enough, they cannot transmit HIV.
+If the person living with HIV’s viral load is low enough, they cannot transmit HIV.
 This is called U=U (undetectable equals untransmittable).
 While many medical providers will recommend long-term PrEP for the HIV-negative partner as a precaution, this might be overkill if there are no other partners in the picture.

 But, again, our medical team and other providers must speak with a patient directly and assess their situation before giving any advice or direction.